 - A Certificate of Registration of Death

 (Form BD8/344) is for Social Security purposes.
-Please read the back of the form in your own time.
-Please complete it and return it to your local Social Security Office.
+Please read the back of the form in your own time and return it using the details on the form.

 - Standard Death Certificates